NBC bags 3 awards at 2022 ECOWAS Manufacturing Excellence Awards

 By Etop Ekanem

-Consumer packaged goods company, Nigerian Bottling Company (NBC) Ltd, has been recognised for its innovation and operational excellence at this year’s edition of the ECOWAS Manufacturing Excellence Awards (EMEA) organised by Independent Newspapers, BusinessDay- Ghana and African Consolidated Analytical Limited.
+The Nigerian Bottling Company (NBC) Ltd has been recognised for its innovation and operational excellence at this year’s edition of the ECOWAS Manufacturing Excellence Awards (EMEA).

-The awards ceremony,which held on Friday at the Victoria Crown Plaza Hotel in Lagos, saw NBC clinch awards across three key categories that reflects its solid credentials as a champion of sustainable manufacturing in Nigeria.
+The ceremony which held in Lagos, saw NBC clinch awards across three key categories that reflects its credentials as a champion of sustainable manufacturing in Nigeria.

 Commenting on the feat, Corporate Affairs and Sustainability Director at NBC, Ekuma Eze, expressed delight at the recognition, reiterating the company’s commitment to championing innovative and sustainable practices in the sector.